Xxyumi-hub/ScoutMe/README.md

 ![Extensions 2022-06-13 at 9 23 54 PM](https://user-images.githubusercontent.com/53713122/173474274-49d3a866-3b6b-40ae-9e78-d4f1b9409433.jpg)

-<li>Click the Load unpacked button and select the extension directory (where you downloaded this repo)</li>
+<li>Click the Load unpacked button and select the extension directory (where you unzipped the repo folder)</li>

 ![Extensions 2022-06-13 at 9 22 09 PM](https://user-images.githubusercontent.com/53713122/173474283-56973221-60a5-4d98-8145-dc6b42ca957c.jpg)